News (engl.)

 Future Leaders in Football – 18 Gamechangers in Mexico City

-Coinciding with the FIFA Men’s World Cup 2026, the DFB – together with its partners Volkswagen (VW) and the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) – hosted the seventh edition of its international leadership program for women in football, the Future Leaders in Football Programme (FLF), in Mexico City from 10 to 15 June.
+Coinciding with the FIFA Men’s World Cup 2026, the DFB – together with its main-partner Volkswagen and the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) – hosted the seventh edition of its international leadership program for women in football, the Future Leaders in Football Program (FLF), in Mexico City from 10 to 15 June.

 18 participants from National Associations, Confederations, and the Sport-for-Development Sector across Mexico, Central America, the Caribbean, and Germany took part in the program.
 Throughout the week, participants engaged in sessions focused on leadership and its application in the sporting context, while also addressing the structural challenges faced by women in football.
 The FLF further included practical Sport-For-Development sessions, demonstrating how football can be used as a tool to promote gender equity.